Rwb3n/workflow_ai_rules/universal_v_1.md

+# A universal ruleset scaffolding for all other rulesets to be generated from

 # Universal Development Workflow

 This document defines a **technology‑agnostic** framework for building and evolving complex systems—software, hardware, biological protocols, data pipelines, or any engineered artifact—through disciplined, phase‑driven processes.